 Myanmar has been criticized by leaders around the world for failing to protect the Rohingya people, who are not considered Burmese citizens, and looking the other way at the violence carried out against them in recent weeks.

-The WFP did remove the report from its website, the Guardian reported on Monday, and replaced with a statement that said the WFP and the government of Myanmar were “collaborating on a revised version” of the report.
+The WFP did remove the report from its website, the Guardian reported on Monday, and replaced it with a statement that said the WFP and the government of Myanmar were “collaborating on a revised version” of the report.

 But the revised report would never materialize — just three days after the report was removed, violence broke out in Rakhine bringing the WFP’s work to a halt — and instead the report was re-published in its original form with a disclaimer that the details of the report no longer reflect the current situation this week, on Tuesday, months after it was removed.

 Myanmar's Rohingya Muslim ethnic minority children stretch their hands out to receive food distributed by locals at the Kutupalong makeshift refugee camp in Cox's Bazar, Bangladesh, Wednesday, Aug.
 30, 2017.
+Thousands of Rohingya Muslims have fled fresh violence in Myanmar and crossed into Bangladesh in less than a week, with hundreds stranded in no man's land at the countries' border, the International Organization for Migration said Wednesday.

 Rakhine has been the site of major violence since then, meaning that the WFP now has “no such access and, consequently, no [new] report,” senior WFP spokesperson Steve Taravella told Global Citizen, adding that in hindsight the original report should then have been re-posted sooner.